mastrojs/mastrojs.github.io/data/guide/html.md

   In Firefox, this keyboard shortcut unfortunately opens a new incognito window.
 Instead, you need to hit `Ctrl-P` (Windows or Linux) or `Command-P` (Mac) and type `>mastro` (note the `>`).
 </details>

-This opens the _Mastro preview pane_ in a new tab to the right, displaying your `index.html` file, just like it would show in a web browser tab.
+This opens the _Mastro preview pane_ in a new tab to the right.
+Try to remember how to open the preview pane, as you might sometimes close it.

+The pane will now preview your `index.html` file, just like it would show in a web browser tab.
 Note how the text in the `<title>` is shown as the tab name, just like it would be in a browser's tab.
 The `body` is the part of the HTML file that is visible as the page itself.

 ## Content first